openhab/openhab-addons/bundles/org.openhab.binding.renault/README.md

 ## Channels

-Some channels may not work depending on your car and MyRenault account.
-The "Advanced" channels are especially likely to cause confusion and problems.

 | Channel ID             | Type               | Description                                     | Read Only |
 |------------------------|--------------------|-------------------------------------------------|-----------|
 | batteryavailableEnergy | Number:Energy      | Battery Energy Available                        | Yes       |